Phutoast/phu_blog/demo/content/pages/courses.md

 excerpt: Note that I have taken throughout a years.
 ---

 This is a list of courses that I have taken throughout a years with notes associated with each of the courses/textbook.
+It takes a while to transfer all my notes (in paper) into the website.
+Stay Tuned!!

 <div>
   <div style="float: left; width: 25%;">